 Modern Hoppin John

 Some modern versions of Hoppin John exchange the pork for smoked turkey thighs.
 Those bring flavor but less fat to the meal.
-And it is served on top of steamed white rice.
+Serve it on top of steamed white rice.

 One tradition common in the Southern US is that everyone at the table should leave three peas from their Hoppin John on their plate.
 That is supposed to ensure that the New Year will be filled with luck, fortune, and romance.